szilvia-csernus/book-cycle/README.md

 For deployment, the following steps were taken:

+0. Prerequisites: An account with Heroku, ElephantSQL, Amazon AWS, Stripe, and an email server provider, such as Google.
 1. Create a new ElephantSQL instance
 2. Migrate the database
     * install `dj_database_url` and `psycopg2`,